-Objective 7a: Minimize the impact of existing development on Unity Pond.

-- Strategy 7a-1: Support the efforts of the Friends of Lake Winnecook in their restoration of the flashboard system at the pond's outlet. - Strategy 7a-2: Collaborate with the towns of Troy and Burnham to develop a 3-town remediation plan for the lake. - Strategy 7a-3: Incentivize the re-establishment of a vegetative buffer strip around the lake. - Strategy 7a-4: Develop a strategy to inspect all septic systems in the Shoreland Zone of Lake Winnecook that have not been inspected in the last ten years in order to create an inventory of the condition of those systems.(This project, if possible, should be done in partnership with Troy and Burnham to include the septic systems on those towns.) - Strategy 7a-5: If septic systems in the Shoreland Zone of Lake Winnecook must be replaced, the town shall work to minimize expense to the landowner, including encouraging alternative systems that are allowable by law. - Objective 7b: Minimize the impacts of future development on Unity Pond water quality. - Strategy 7b-1: Amend the Shoreland Zoning Ordinance to require that all permit-required activity in the Shoreland Zone go before the planning board and that no Shoreland Zone permits be issued solely by the Code Enforcement Officer. - Strategy 7b-2: Establish a committee to locate where shared septic systems could be installed and provide that information to property owners. - Objective 7c: Protect the aquifer for future use by the town. - Strategy 7c-1: Maintain language in the Land Use Ordinance that establishes an Aquifer Overlay District with rules for protecting the aquifer. - Strategy 7c-2: Adopt new rules that protect the aquifer from private purchase of its water.
+- Objective 7a: Minimize the impact of existing development on Unity Pond. - Strategy 7a-1: Support the efforts of the Friends of Lake Winnecook in their restoration of the flashboard system at the pond's outlet. - Strategy 7a-2: Collaborate with the towns of Troy and Burnham to develop a 3-town remediation plan for the lake. - Strategy 7a-3: Incentivize the re-establishment of a vegetative buffer strip around the lake. - Strategy 7a-4: The town of Unity shall find a way to inspect all septic systems in the Shoreland Zone of Lake Winnecook that have not been inspected in the last ten years in order to create an inventory of the condition of those systems.
+This project, if possible, should be done in partnership with Troy and Burnham to include the septic systems on those towns. - Strategy 7a-5: If septic systems in the Shoreland Zone of Lake Winnecook must be replaced, the town shall work to minimize expense to the landowner, including encouraging alternative systems that are allowable by law. - Objective 7b: Minimize the impacts of future development on Unity Pond water quality. - Strategy 7b-1: Amend the Shoreland Zoning Ordinance to require that all permit-required activity in the Shoreland Zone go before the planning board and that no Shoreland Zone permits be issued solely by the Code Enforcement Officer. - Strategy 7b-2: Establish a committee to locate where shared septic systems could be installed and provide that information to property owners. - Objective 7c: Protect the aquifer for future use by the town. - Strategy 7c-1: Maintain language in the Land Use Ordinance that establishes an Aquifer Overlay District with rules for protecting the aquifer.